denigomonov/Streaming-Services-Trading-Strategy/README.md

 # Netflix-Trading-Strategy

 ## Project Goal:
 2020 brought a lot of changes into the world and some things became more popular than ever - streaming services are almost a necessity today.
 Consumers are not going outside and investors would want to look into streaming stocks.
 Therefore, in this project, I wanted to improve my quantitative finance skills and dive into the recent boom streaming stocks experienced, specifically analyzing Netflix (NFLX).
-Throughout this project, I was able to build visualizations from the scratch, perform feature engineering and fine-tune ML models for buy/sell signal trains.
+Throughout this project, I was able to build visualizations from the scratch, perform feature engineering and fine-tune ML models for buy/sell signals classifications.
 Overall, it was a great way to truly learn and showcase financial engineering.

 ---